Framingham Recreation

 Danforth Museum of Art

 Traditional and Contemporary art exhibits, Children's Gallery, Museum Shop, and school.
-Wed-Sun Noon-5p, Admission fees.
+Museum hours are Wednesday, Thursday and Sunday, 12 noon to 5 pm.
+Friday and Saturday 10 am to 5 pm.
+Admission fees.

 Danforth Museum of Art